jasonpaulos/decipher-22-pyteal-talk/contract/README.md

 * `pytest`

-Run the decipher jupyter notebook (assuming your workign director is the `contract` folder):
+Run the decipher jupyter notebook (assuming your working directory is the `contract` folder):

 * jupyter-lab ../slides.ipynb